Neoprotoparmelia australisidiata

 Neoprotoparmelia australisidiata is a species of areolate lichen in the family Parmeliaceae.
 Found in Australia, it was formally described as a new species in 2018 by Garima Singh and André Aptroot.
 The type specimen was collected by Gintaras Kantvilas north of Emerald Springs (Northern Territory); here it was found growing on the wood or bark of a Cooktown ironwood tree.
 The lichen has also been recorded in New South Wales.
 The specific epithet refers both to its Australian distribution, and the presence of isidia.
 Secondary chemicals in the lichen that are detectable with thin-layer chromatography include alectoronic acid (major), and minor to trace amounts of dehydroalectoronic acid and β–alectoronic acid.

+Taxonomy

+Neoprotoparmelia australisidiata was described as a new species in 2018 by Garima Singh and André Aptroot during their revision of tropical and subtropical members of the family Parmeliaceae.
+The holotype was collected on ironwood (Erythrophloeum chlorostachys) bark 2 km north of Emerald Springs, Northern Territory on 22 September 2007 and is held in the Tasmanian Herbarium.
+The authors assigned the species to the newly erected genus Neoprotoparmelia after molecular analyses showed that several Australian collections previously lumped under the widespread Protoparmelia isidiata formed a distinct, well-supported lineage within the subfamily Protoparmelioideae; the combination of DNA barcodes and phenotypical differences warranted specific rank and a new name.
+The epithet australisidiata acknowledges both its Australian provenance and the abundance of isidia on the thallus.